ucsb-cs148-f21/project-t07-musictaste/team/sprint01/lect02.md

+Project: Music Taste WebApp
+Mentor: Alan, Nagarjun

-Meeting Time: lect02
+Meeting Time: Lecture 02 Weds Sept 29

-Type of meeting: Sprint Planning
+Type of meeting: Sprint Planning, Daily Scrum

-Team: Karanveer[x], Brandon[x], Laszlo[x], Kevin[]
+Team: Brandon Son [X], Karanina (Laszlo) Zim [X], Karanveer (KB) Benipal [X], Kevin Tran []

 Scribed Discussion:

-Laszlo is setting up github and will set up a meeting with karanveer to finish the github set up.
-Finishing a React Video before wednesday and setting up a hello world for React.
-(Brandon, Karanveer) Watch Springboot videos.
-Watch distinct backend videos.
-Brandon - springboot
-Karanveer - node.js
-Laszlo - Django
-Kevin - Flask
-Prepare for Wednesday meeting.
+Team: discussed stack options

+Brandon: will research Springboot and Git by next meeting.
+Will watch a React tutorial and work on setting up Hello World demo.

+Laszlo: Set up Github.
+Will finish GitHub setup by next meeting and can reach out to KB for assistance if needed.
+Will research Django and Git by next meeting.

+KB: will research Node.js by next meeting.
+Will watch a React tutorial and work on setting up Hello World demo.

+Kevin: absent (quarantine) will research Flask by next meeting.